yvesgurcan/wizard-picker/README.md

 # wizard-picker

-This is a project so randomly pick a wizard from a list.
+This is a project to randomly pick a wizard from a list.